chelberg/cs2400/README.md

   **Important:** In order to be able to use your own computer to do the assignments and examples in this class you need to install the following:
   - C/C++ compiler like GNU C++  or MinGW
   - Git tools
-  - A text editor such as VSCode
+  - A text editor such as VSCode, or Emacs

   > Installation instructions are outlined below.